ThePhilgrim/N-Trans/README.md

 ## Introduction

-N-Trans creates a database of the X most common N-grams (https://en.wikipedia.org/wiki/N-gram) in the English language from the American Google Corpus (https://www.english-corpora.org/googlebooks/x.asp).
+N-Trans creates a database of the X most common N-grams (https://en.wikipedia.org/wiki/N-gram) in the English language from the British National Corpus (https://www.english-corpora.org/bnc/).

-Thereafter, it uses Google Translate (https://translate.google.com/) to translate the N-grams into a chosen target language, and creates a dictionary in CSV format.
+Thereafter, it uses various machine translation providers (read more: https://pypi.org/project/translatepy/) to translate the N-grams into a chosen target language, and creates a dictionary in CSV format.

 The purpose of N-Trans is to aid translators by enhancing workflow in their CAT tool of choice.